hindu-comm/mail_stream_indology/2015/07/Tagore_Aurobindo_and/273__Howard_Resnick.md

 >>
 >>> On Jul 27, 2015, at 3:18 PM, Dominik Wujastyk <wujastyk at gmail.com <mailto:wujastyk at gmail.com>> wrote:
 >>>
->>> In this sense, it ​​*is* indeed very controversial to say that ​"​Indology has at times been part of this misunderstanding.​"​
+>>> In this sense, it *is* indeed very controversial to say that "Indology has at times been part of this misunderstanding."
 >>
 >>
 >> _______________________________________________